 Good for those who tend to get dizzy easily, this exercise is fun and helps improve peripheral vision.
-Start by standing straight ahead and facing forward in a “five o’clock” position, if looking at the face of a clock.
+Start by standing straight ahead and facing forward in a “five o’clock” position, as if looking at the face of a clock.

 Close your eyes and put both hands on someone’s shoulders about shoulder-width apart (if no one is available for this part, simply close your eyes).
 The person should start by slowly turning left or right.

-Try to keep your eyes closed and follow the person’s movements while keeping hands on your shoulders for stability.
+Try to keep your eyes closed and follow the person’s movements while keeping your hands on your shoulders for stability.
 If you lose balance, grab on tighter!

 6. The letter game

 Get someone else (preferably in groups of two) to stand off at arm’s length facing opposite directions with one person ready on each side.
 Place a small object (such as a coin) on the ground just off to one side, where it will be visible through your peripheral vision.

 Give each player a letter (for instance, A for one player and B for the other).
 The “A” player should try to sneak a look at the object while keeping their eyes focused on their partner’s back.
 And then relay that information to the “B” player.
 Who must guess what object has been seen without looking directly at it?

 7. Move like an animal

 Another great exercise for improving your peripheral vision is moving around in threes – think of animals that move around by crawling, running, swimming, etc.